bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/install.md

 distributions such as (and in fact, preferably from) clients.
 It would thus be useful to acquire your first client before continuing with creating the rest of Bedrock Linux.
 Instructions to acquire and set up clients are available [here](clients.html).
-After you have at least one client (although more is fine), continue reading below.
+You do not (yet) have to worry about configuring the client - simply install it so that it is on disk (and its files are accessible) After you have at least one client (although more is fine), continue reading below.

 ## {id="kernel"} Linux Kernel